 In order for a scarecrow to work, it needs to have moving parts.
 This can be accomplished through arms that adjust and streamers attached to the arms.
 The streamers move, and the arms can be adjusted from daily.

-In addition, the scarecrow needs to be rotated on a daily or semi-daily basis.
+You will need to move scarecrows on a daily or semi-daily basis.
 It needs to be moved around and placed in different parts of the yard.
 Otherwise, hawks will catch on that it’s not real and will ignore it.
 Other raptors will do the same.
+It must remain unpredictable.

 Beat the big birds at their own games by using bird decoys to scare them away.
 An owl decoy or several crow decoys set around the yard can keep the hawks and owls away.